otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       'Prekey message'.
 ```

-### No Prekey-Messages on Storage Message
+### No Prekey Ensembles on Storage Message

-This message is sent by the Prekey Server when it runs out of prekey messages
+This message is sent by the Prekey Server when it runs out of prekey messages,
-(there are none on storage).
+or when it does not have a user or prekey profile (there are none on storage).

 It must be encoded as: